crischoo8/cafeAulsfm/README.md

   - A link to the deployed app
   - A link to the Trello board used for the project's planning that includes user stories, wireframes & an ERD.

-## Roles

-### GitHub Manager (Edmund and Cristelle)

-- Manages the GitHub repository.
-- Approves pull requests.
-- Sets up the MERN infrastructure.

-### Scrum Master (Cristelle and Evangelene)

-- Manages user stories (on Trello).
-- Manages Trello boards (on Trello) as the board manager.
-- Optionally, manages stand-up meetings.

-### Documenter (Zahra and Cristelle)

-- Creates and maintains the project README.
-- Prepares the pitch deck (on Tome).

-### Designer (Evangelene and Edmund)

-- Creates UI wireframes (on Figma).
-- Handles CSS styling, consider the use of frameworks like Bootstrap or Tailwind CSS (can also use other styling libraries).

-### Database Manager (Zahra and Edmund)

-- Manages the database.
-- Draws schema diagrams, utilising tools like Lucidchart or DbSchema.
-- Handles relationships such as one-to-many (1-M) and many-to-many (M-M) modeling.
-- Potentially implements external APIs related to the database.

 ## Challenges